LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

 .. admonition:: Tip

-   Once installed, you can right-click the Postman icon and pin it to your taskbar for easy access in the future:
+   **Windows Users**: Once installed, you can right-click the Postman icon and pin it to your taskbar for easy access in the future:

    .. figure:: figures/pin-taskbar.png
       :alt: Pin Postman application to taskbar on Windows